ricobl/copy-ruby-member-reference/README.md

 ## Known Issues

-Some class methods definitions are not understood by the extension and might be copied as instance methods, these patterns include:
+Some class method definitions are not understood by the extension and might be copied as instance methods, these patterns include:

 * `extend self`
 * `module_function`